Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### 1.0.7 (May 13th, 2022)
+* MK2 12X30 configuration now properly selectable
+* Added Mist, flood, and stop coolant keyboard shortcuts
+* Fixed issue with surfacing spiral pattern where center strip could be missed with some parameters
+* Fixed issue in calibration where the direction it asked you to move gantries wasn't correct in some situations.
+* Laser offset no longer resets to previous value on toggle of laser mode
+* Numerous surfacing tooltip and unit conversion issues fixed
+* Rapid position buttons now use $27 pulloff value for determining final positions
+* Outline tool now stores and restores modals on completion
+* Improvements to settings storage and persistence
+* Migrated from Electron 10 to Electron 18

 ### 1.0.6 (April 14th, 2022)
 * Fixed issue that could cause continuous jog to fail in some situations with soft limits enabled